domain-centric/documentation_builder/doc/wiki/03-Tags.md

 - **{ImportDartCodeTag file:'file_to_import.dart' title='## Dart code example'&rcub;**
 - Imports a (none Dart) code file.
 - Attributes:
-  - path= (required) A [DartCodePath] to be imported as a Dart code example.
+  - path= (required) A [DartFilePath] to be imported as a Dart code example.
 See also [ImportCodeTag] to import none Dart code.
   - title= (optional) title.
 You can precede the title with a number of # to indicate the title level (#=chapter, ##=paragraph, ###=sub paragraph).
 A title can be referenced in the documentation with a [Link]